holochain/docs-pages/src/what-is-holochain.md

 * Each node stores its own ledger on its own device.
 This means that private data can be stored in the same application as public data.
 * Individuals take action in the system by running executable code on their own devices, which makes changes to their local ledger, rather than submitting requests to a global validator network.
 * Unlike public blockchain platforms, each application has a private network and distributed database.
-* Applications can each define their own governance policies, permissioning systems, and rules for data validity.* Only the parties in a transaction must come to consensus, rather than the whole network, and the transaction is then witnessed by a random selection of peer validators.
+* Applications can each define their own governance policies, permissioning systems, and rules for data validity.
+* Only the parties in a transaction must come to consensus, rather than the whole network, and the transaction is then witnessed by a random selection of peer validators.
 * A node running multiple applications can connect them together through a 'bridging' API.
 * Rather than coordinating global agreement through mining, staking, or <abbr title="Byzantine fault-tolerant">BFT</abbr> algorithms, Holochain reinforces trustworthiness of critical data via [peer validation](../concepts/1_the_basics/#how-holochain-does-things-differently).
 This makes attacks on data integrity statistically difficult.
 * Public data lives in the application's <abbr title="distributed hash table">DHT</abbr>, a semi-structured graph database, rather than a global ledger.
 * Holochain has built-in tools to anticipate and support hard forks.
 * Responsibility for data storage and validation is distributed among nodes via a selection algorithm that creates overlapping 'neighborhoods'.
 This reduces storage and compute requirements for individual nodes, making Holochain much lighter than blockchain.
 * Keys are unique to a node and can't be used on another node.
-Managing keys, including linking device keys to one identity, is supported by a built-in distributed <abbr title="public key infrastructure">PKI</abbr> dApp.
+Managing keys, including linking device keys to one identity, is supported by a built-in distributed <abbr title="public key infrastructure">PKI</abbr> application.
 * Holochain doesn't natively support anonymity, but is instead optimized for accountability and long-lasting identities.
-* In addition to being a passive record of events like blockchain, Holochain also allows interaction among nodes, between one node and its UI, and among separate apps on one node, via 'push' methods such as [RPC and signals](../concepts/8_calls_capabilities/)
+* In addition to being a passive record of events like blockchain, Holochain also allows interaction among nodes, between one node and its UI, and among separate apps on one node, via 'push' methods such as [RPC and signals](../concepts/8_calls_capabilities/).

 ### Serverless, lambda, or function-as-a-service?